henry123-boy/Dynamicfuion_python/README.md

 PyTorch 1.9.0 or later should be installed following the standard `Pip` procedure from the PyTorch official ['Get Started' page](https://pytorch.org/get-started/locally).
 Please use matching PyTorch and CuPy CUDA version support, even though PyTorch for older CUDA builds sometimes works with the newer ones.
 Otherwise, there will be import errors due library loading conflicts.

 #### Open3D ####
-Open3D still needs to be built from source in order for the extension to be compiled.
-Hence, clone the [repository](https://github.com/isl-org/Open3D) and checkout `tags/v0.16.1`).
+I haven't yet tested building against the CUDA-enabled pip version of Open3D (from version 0.17), so probably Open3D still needs to be built from source in order for this extension to be compiled.
+At the very least, you'll need the headers.
+Hence, clone the [repository](https://github.com/isl-org/Open3D) and checkout `tags/v0.17.0-1fix6008` or download and extract the corresponding code release.

 Here are the [detailed instructions](media/Open3D_Build_Instructions.md) on how to go about building Open3D with CUDA support after you obtain the sources.